josimar-silva/kaizen/algorithms/analysis/0005-add-two-numbers-b988ccf9.md

 - For small inputs, like two linked lists with 3 nodes each, the algorithm performs about 3 operations.
 - For medium inputs, like two lists with 50 nodes each, it performs about 50 operations.
-- For large inputs, with 100 nodes each (the maximum specified in the constraints), it performs about 100 operations.
+- For large inputs, with 100 nodes each, it performs about 100 operations.
 The time and space required grow in direct proportion to the length of the longest input list.

 👉 **Rule of thumb:** *If you double the length of the input linked lists, you double the time it takes to compute the sum and the memory used to store the result.*